Food Allergies in Puppies, by Kristen Youngs |Last Updated January 29, 2020

 Beyond figuring out which food is right for your puppy, you also need to identify which treats and bones are safe during this stage of their lives.

 With puppy teething and training both requiring dog chews and treats, you need to be especially careful which ones you utilize, as most are made with highly processed ingredients your puppy might be allergic to.

 This stage of your pup’s life is vital for training good behavior, which often comes with the use of treats.
 Look for dog companies who sell all-natural products, and make sure they’re never imported from countries like China, where food quality standards are weak or nonexistent.

 Treats made from organ meats or unprocessed beef are a great option for allergy-free training sessions.
-Of course, with puppies and small dogs, it’s essential you opt for adequately sized treats, like these liver bites or lung steaks.
+Of course, with puppies and small dogs, it’s essential you opt for tiny treats or break up the treats you do have into tiny bites.